shfitz/DM1143-Ideation-and-Prototyping-FA17/week-12-detail.md

   <td valign="top">do</td>
   <td>
 <!-- Due wed this week -->
 Bring in your revised low-fi prototypes.
 This will be your last week before your final presentations.
+Also, bring in a sample of the material you will be working with for your final prototype.
 </td>
   <td>
   <!-- Due Mon next week -->